sayitfast/MountWizzard3/mountwizzard/docu/00home.md

 packages) comes now as a single EXE file.
 Many thanks for the development community of pyinstaller: http://www.pyinstaller.org.
 It still took some time, and there might still be some problems to solve, so far it works great.

-Please look to [installation](installation.md) for detailed information, what and when to do.
+Please look to [installation procedures](10installation.md) for detailed information, what and when to do.

 ### Overview